raizulfi/fibonacci-benchmark/README.md

 I'll now be testing these codes and checking if they give the desirable output.

 ### How to run the code:
-to run the program, Excute the command below in your terminal:
+to run the program, Execute the command below in your terminal:
 ```c
 make; ./main_test.out
 ```